palvaro/CSE138-Fall20/assignment4.md

     - During a network partition, each side of the partition will contain at least one replica from each shard.
 The test script will propagate **causal-context** through requests.
 Key-value store should be able to respond to key-value operations with casual-constitency.
 After the network partition is healed, a gossip protocol should be able to make all replicas converge to newest, correct state.

-    - If a key-value operation carries **causal-context** that violates casual-consistency, please return status code 400 and one of the following JSON:
+    - If a key-value operation, more specifically the read operation, carries **causal-context** that violates casual-consistency, please return status code 400 and one of the following JSON:

-        - {"error":"Unable to satisfy request","message":"Error in PUT"}

         - {"error":"Unable to satisfy request","message":"Error in GET"}

-        - {"error":"Unable to satisfy request","message":"Error in DELETE"}

     - When **replicate_factor > 1**, your gossip protocol should notify all the replicas of a key-value operation within 5 seconds

 - For the below operation descriptions, it is assumed that shard1 (containing node1 and node2) does not store **sampleKey**, and that shard2 (containing node3 and node4) does store **sampleKey**.